MFM Presents… Brief Recess

 Actually, comment below if you do want to see me go to Melissa's house.
 We do a full wardrobe.

-I could, yeah, we could do different out there who wants to help me.
+If there's somebody out there who wants to help me

 She's like a really good friend if you want to do something because Alyssa is down for whatever.
 Yes.

 She's down for whatever.
-Hey, Alyssa, let's go to Croatia show.
+Hey, Alyssa, let's go to Croatia.

 Yes.